Programa Silvio Santos: 2020s

-From 2020 to 2021, the program aired only reruns of previous episodes due to Silvio Santos's absence during the COVID-19 pandemic.
-Between May and October 2021, the show re-broadcast compilations of classic episodes from Silvio's career, including memorable moments from programs like Topa Tudo por Dinheiro, Em Nome do Amor, and Show do Milhão.
-On August 1, the first new episode of Programa Silvio Santos since 2020 was aired.
-However, recordings were halted again after Silvio tested positive for COVID-19, forcing SBT to return to showing reruns starting August 15.
-On October 3, Patrícia Abravanel took over as a provisional host, continuing the show's segments and mixing them with episodes Silvio had recorded before his second leave of absence.
+Production of the program was suspended in 2020 due to the COVID-19 pandemic; SBT aired reruns of past episodes in its place.
+Between May and August 2021, Programa Silvio Santos aired clip shows focusing on memorable moments from Silvio's career in television as a whole, including segments from programs such as Em Nome do Amor, Show do Milhão, and Topa Tudo por Dinheiro.

+On August 1, 2021, Programa Silvio Santos aired its first new episode since 2020.
+However, production was suspended once more after Silvio contracted COVID-19, resulting in the program returning to reruns and compilations until October.
+On October 3, 2021, the show returned with Patrícia Abravanel as a guest host; initially, the episodes featured segments presented by Patrícia, mixed with segments that had been recorded by Silvio before production was suspended.
 Patrícia herself later tested positive for COVID-19 on October 7, temporarily suspending new recordings, though she resumed on October 18.
 During her time off, reruns and previously unaired practical jokes were broadcast.

-On April 26, 2022, Silvio Santos returned to host his show after an eight-month break.
-He even participated in the Jogo das Três Pistas segment against host Ratinho in a special presented by his daughter, Patrícia Abravanel, in a symbolic passing of the torch.
-On March 3, 2023, it was announced that the show would now include Patrícia Abravanel's name in its title, solidifying her as the definitive host.
-Silvio would continue to record some episodes on a rotational basis and appear in SBT specials.
-On June 4, the program's 60th-anniversary special aired, celebrating its status as the second-oldest show on Brazilian television.
-It featured many celebrities, journalists, guests, and even authorities, including Vice President Geraldo Alckmin.
+On April 26, 2022, Silvio Santos returned to the program for the first time in eight months; in what was deemed as a symbolic passing of the torch to his daughter, Silvio participated in an edition of the Jogo das Três Pistas segment hosted by Patrícia, against his SBT colleague Ratinho.
+His return would be brief; in September 2022, Silvio recorded his final episode of Programa Silvio Santos, which aired on February 26, 2023; at this time, Patricia took over as the permanent host, with its title changed accordingly to Programa Silvio Santos com Patricia Abravanel.
+On June 4, the program aired a 60th anniversary special, which featured appearances by various celebrity guests and dignitaries, including Vice President Geraldo Alckmin.
 Following the end of the Eliana show on June 23, 2024, the program's airtime was extended from 7 p.m. to midnight starting June 30.
 On August 17, Silvio Santos died at the age of 93.
 He had been hospitalized since the beginning of August with H1N1, and his cause of death was bronchopneumonia following the flu.
 Despite Silvio's death, the show's original title was kept as a tribute to the founder of SBT.